dendronhq/handbook/handbook/handbook.sop.backlog-journal.md

 #### Later

 This is for items that should be done further out then a week from now.
 Later in turn is sorted by tasks that are due 1, 2, or 3 months from now.
-There shouldn't be any project that is further out then 3 months.
+There shouldn't be any project that is further out than 3 months.
 That belongs in the team backlog.

 ```markdown
 ## Later